anderpups/cmes_v2_scripts/README.md

 4. Install package to manage user permissions via PolicyKit. `sudo apt install polkitd-pkla -y`

-3. Grant the user permission to make wifi changes
+3. Grant the user permission to make Wi-Fi changes

    *Still working on this for now do the following*

    Create a file at `/etc/NetworkManager/system-connections/cmes-hotspot.nmconnection` with the below info.
 This assumes the user running the script is `cmes`.

    *Needs to have stricter permissions*

    ```ini
    [Let cmes modify system settings for network]
    Identity=unix-user:cmes